sumon-ohid/Replai/README.md

-# 📧 Email Agent - AI-Powered Email Automation
+# 📧 Replai.tech - AI-Powered Email Automation

-Email Agent is an intelligent email automation platform that connects to your Google account, monitors your inbox in real-time, and generates context-aware responses using advanced AI.
+Replai is an intelligent email automation platform that connects to your Google account, monitors your inbox in real-time, and generates context-aware responses using advanced AI.
 Maintain seamless communication while enhancing productivity with automated, professional email handling.

 ## 🚀 Features